ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 Read for SPF.

 ### March 29, 2020
-Reproduced SPF in Milli et al. (2015) and implemented to disk.
+Reproduced scattering phase function in Milli et al. (2015) and implemented to disk.
 Got some questions to ask about inconsistency of parameters used in their expression.

 ### March 30, 2020
 Received explanation from Julien Milli for corrections of parameters.
 Phase function had been successfully plotted and implemented to the disk.
 A new problem came out to be the nearly unnoticeable visual effect, which may require further parametric modifications.